ddmitov/perl-executing-browser/README.md

 ## Applications using Perl Executing Browser

-* [Epigraphista](https://github.com/ddmitov/epigraphista) - Epigraphista is an EpiDoc XML file creator using Perl Executing Browser as a desktop GUI framework, HTML5 and Bootstrap for a themable user interface, JavaScript for on-screen text conversion and Perl 5 for file-writing backend.
+* [Epigraphista](https://github.com/ddmitov/epigraphista) - Epigraphista is an EpiDoc XML file creator using Perl Executing Browser as a desktop GUI framework, HTML 5 and Bootstrap for a themable user interface, JavaScript for on-screen text conversion and Perl 5 for file-writing backend.

 ## What Perl Executing Browser Is Not